Its-Just-Nans/golb-articles/languages/c.md

 - `-D DEBUG` : Predefine name as a macro, with definition 1.

-- `-E` : Affiche la sortie du préprocesseur
+- `-E` : Displays the output of the preprocessor

-- `-g` : Met des points de debug
+- `-g` : Adds debugging information

-- `-l` : Mettre une librairie
+- `-l` : Link with a library

-- `-v` : Print (on standard error output) the commands executed to run the stages of compilation.
+- `-v` : Print (on standard error output) the commands executed to run the stages of compilation

 - `-save-temps` : Store the usual "temporary" intermediate files permanently

-- `-c` : Créer des fichiers objets
+- `-c` : Create object files

-- `-fno-builtin` : Don't recognize built-in functions that do not begin with __builtin_ as prefix. (see below)
+- `-fno-builtin` : Don't recognize built-in functions that do not begin with `_builtin` as prefix (see below)

 ## Note